IMsumitkumar/python-basics-QnA/Functions.md

 Alternatively, you can also use the `return` statement multiple times within a function to return different values at different times, but it's not a good practice.

-###  What is a closure in Python and when is it useful?
+### Q:  What is a closure in Python and when is it useful?

 A closure in Python is a function object that remembers values in the enclosing scope even if they are not present in memory.
 It is useful when you want to create a function that "remembers" the state of the variables in the scope where it was defined, even after the scope is no longer in memory.
 For example,